Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces: Introduction

-\paragraph{\bf Generic Singularity and Entropy} All the difficulties suggest that it would be too complicated to study all the mean curvature flow singularities.
+All the difficulties suggest that it would be too complicated studying all the mean curvature flow singularities.
 So Huisken and Angenent-Chopp-Ilmanen \cite{angenent-ilmanen-chopp} suggested to study the mean curvature flow starting at a generic closed embedded hypersurface.

 The idea of studying generic objects is widely used in geometric analysis.
-For example, White \cite{white-bumpy} studied the generic metric called bumpy metric in the context of minimal surface, and recently it is used by Irie-Marques-Neves \cite{irie-marques-neves} to prove Yau's conjecture of the existence of infinitely many minimal surfaces for manifolds with generic metrics.
+For example, White \cite{white-bumpy} studied a generic set of metrics, called bumpy metrics, and recently it is used by Irie-Marques-Neves \cite{irie-marques-neves} to prove Yau's conjecture of the existence of infinitely many minimal surfaces for manifolds with generic metrics.
 Another example is in gauge theory.
-In Donaldson's work on the topology of four manifolds, in order to find a moduli space of the solutions of self-duality equations with isolated singularities, a perturbation of the space is necessary.
+In Donaldson's work on the topology of four-manifolds, in order to find a moduli space of the solutions of self-duality equations with isolated singularities, a perturbation of the space is necessary.
 Donaldson proved that a generic perturbation would give us a nice moduli space, see \cite{donaldson_4manifold}.

 In \cite{colding2012generic}, Colding-Minicozzi proved that the sphere and the generalized cylinders are the only generic singularity models, in the sense that they are the only entropy stable self-shrinkers.
 The entropy of a hypersurface $\Sigma$ is defined to be